intermine/im-docs/docs/webapp/third-party-tools/cytoscape.rst

 = Network Displayer =

-Network Displayer, as a member of !InterMine ReportDisplayerGallery, also named Interaction Viewer is based on [http://cytoscapeweb.cytoscape.org/ CytoscapeWeb] flash component.
+Network Displayer, as a member of InterMine ReportDisplayerGallery, also named Interaction Viewer is based on [http://cytoscapeweb.cytoscape.org/ CytoscapeWeb] flash component.

 The current working example is gene interaction displayer, it links to gene/protein report pages, and displays the gene on the report page, its interacting genes, and physical and genetics interactions between them.